CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Introduction

-\item We tackle the problem of domain-incremental learning in the context of HAR.
-The model is exposed to time-series data from new subjects over time and is required to generalize to their activities while retaining knowledge of activities from previously seen subjects. \item We introduce a two-component architecture designed to reduce forgetting.
-The backbone of CLAD-Net is a transformer that incorporates cross-attention across sensor readings from different body parts and is trained using a self-supervised learning framework.
-The CNN part of CLAD-Net is trained using a knowledge distillation approach.
-This combination addresses both the challenges of catastrophic forgetting and limited label availability.

-\item We conduct extensive experiments on two benchmark activity recognition datasets, demonstrating that CLAD-Net outperforms several state-of-the-art methods.
-Additional ablation studies further highlight the effectiveness of the attention mechanisms and the model’s robustness under label-scarce conditions.
+This work makes three key contributions to address these challenges.
+First, we tackle domain-incremental learning in the context of HAR, where the model continuously encounters time-series data from new subjects and must generalize to their activity patterns while retaining knowledge of previously seen subjects.
+Second, we introduce CLAD-Net, a two-component architecture specifically designed to reduce catastrophic forgetting.
+At its core is a self-supervised transformer that employs cross-attention across sensor readings from different body parts, learning generalizable representations without requiring labels.
+This is coupled with a supervised CNN trained using knowledge distillation to preserve past knowledge during subject-wise fine-tuning.
+This combination addresses both the challenges of catastrophic forgetting and limited label availability, a scenario increasingly common in real-world deployments.
+Third, we conduct extensive experiments on three benchmark activity recognition datasets, demonstrating that CLAD-Net outperforms replay-free continual learning baselines (LwF and EWC) while maintaining competitive performance with replay-based methods without storing any exemplars.
+In label-scarce scenarios, CLAD-Net demonstrates superior forgetting resistance compared to all baseline methods.